ivan-m/pandoc-slideshow/README.md

     b) Add a `GH_TOKEN` by [generating] one and then encrypting it (because unless you're me, mine won't work for you).

+        Actually, even if you _are_ me, you'll need to re-encrypt it as the encryption used is tied to the repository.
+So sorry, but you can't just randomly keep copying this repository :(

     c) Change the version of GHC and cabal-install if necessary.

     d) Any other changes you want to make.